netpatu/libraryweb/README.md

 # Libraryweb project
 ## Introduction
 This is a Book Management System that allows users to create, read, update, and delete books.
-It consist of a front-end user interface and a back-end paired with a database.
+It consist of two front-end user interface project and a back-end paired with a database.
+Front-end project is developed with vue and android which Beck-end is springboot , web and mybais.Both them are provide the test case for api or data persist, which apply the TDD principle.
 # Project deploy at local on windows
 ## Env set up